 Hopefully, if you have guns in your house to defend yourself or just for sport, you understand the value of keeping them in a safe.
 If you do a quick tally of their value, you’ll recognize their attractiveness as a quick score that can be converted to cash.
 Depending on the size of your collection, you would probably be the guy bringing up the average for monetary loss due to burglary the next time the FBI publishes a report.

-Before things get to that level though, hopefully you’ve already done what you can do to hide your safe and even to hide the fact that you have guns in your home.
+Next, you’ve hopefully already done what you can do to hide your safe and even to hide the fact that you have guns in your home.
 I would recommended not openly loading large amounts of firearms in your car in plain view from the street.
 Do it with your garage door closed, if possible.
 If someone was riding through the neighborhood or targeting your house, you may make yourself a target.
 And before you dismiss that as something that won’t ever happen, remember that large portions of burglaries are committed by people that live nearby and are done on the spur of the moment.
 Even if you live in an upscale neighborhood, there may be a teenager with a drug addiction in the neighborhood looking to finance an expensive habit.
 You just never know and practicing a little operational security could go a long way, and it certainly doesn’t hurt anything.

 NRA stickers on your car parked out in the driveway are just good advertisements to burglars that there are valuables inside that could net them a few thousand dollars.
 Show your support some other way.